A multistate approach to disability insurance reserving with information delays: Reserving

 For the reserves to be tractable, we need some restriction on the conditional distribution of $X$ given $\mathcal{F}^\mathcal{Z}_t$.
 Conditional independence criteria provide a natural way to impose such restrictions.
 We find it desirable to assume that the transaction time information only affects the distribution of future values $X$ by affecting the probability that a certain valid time outcome was the true realization, and thus provides no additional information if the true valid time outcome was known.
 This leads to tractable reserves and is often a reasonable assumption, and even if it is not, the violation can often be remedied by extending the valid time model, see the discussion in Remark~\ref{remark:Violation}.
 When the insured is dead all is known and so no independence assumption is needed.
 Formally, we thus assume: \begin{assumption} (Influence of transaction time information.) \\ On $(\textnormal{CBNR}_t)$

 On $(\textnormal{RBNS}_t)$

 \end{assumption} Here $X_{G_t}$ is understood as the composite stochastic variable $\omega \mapsto (X_{G_t(\omega)})(\omega)$.
-Note that on both events, it holds that $\tau_{\{d\}} > t$ and one could thus have replaced $1_{(\tau_{\{d\}} \leq t)}$ by $\tau_{\{d\}}1_{(\tau_{\{d\}} \leq t)}$ or the event $(\tau_{\{d\}} > t)$ in the conditioning.
+Note that on both events, it holds that $\tau_{\{d\}} > t$ and one could thus have replaced $1_{(\tau_{\{d\}} \leq t)}$ by the event $(\tau_{\{d\}} > t)$ in the conditioning.
 This assumption states that the distribution of the valid time behavior of two subjects after time $G_t$ is exchangeable whenever the values of the variables in the conditioning agree for these subjects no matter the rest of the transaction time information.
 The effect of this assumption is that the transaction time information $\mathcal{F}^\mathcal{Z}_t$ only affects the distribution of the variables entering in the conditioning and not the rest of the valid time process.

-As Assumption~\ref{assumption:Independence} stands, there is still some transaction time information remaining via $X_{G_t}$ in the second case; for example $(X_{G_t} = (G_t,i,0))$ implies that the disability starting at time $G_t$ is not awarded at time $t$.
+As Assumption~\ref{assumption:Independence} stands, there is still some transaction time information remaining via $X_{G_t}$ in the second case; for example $(X_{G_t} = (G_t,i,0))$ for $i \in \mathcal{I}$ implies that the disability starting at time $G_t$ is not awarded at time $t$.
 What is needed to remove this final piece of transaction time information is a strong Markov-type property at the random time $G_t$.
 This situation is non-standard since the random time where the process is stopped is not a stopping time, see however~\citet{Yackel:1968} where a random time change with a non-stopping time is used to obtain a Markov process from a semi-Markov process.
 The phenomenon is nevertheless similar to how left-truncated processes are usually studied conditional on some event having occurred prior, where the event is measurable with respect to an enlarged filtration stopped at the left-truncation time, but might not be measurable with respect to the self-exciting filtration, see for example Section III.3 of~\citet{Andersen.etal:1993}.
 To obtain the strong Markov property at $G_t$, we impose Assumption~\ref{assumption:IndependenceG}. \begin{assumption} (Conditional independence of stopped valid time process.) \\ $\forall v,t \geq 0$:

 on $(G_t \leq v, \textnormal{RBNS}_t)$. \demoas \end{assumption} This is analogous to how the Markov property allows one to discard $(X_u)_{u \leq v}$ in the conditional distribution of $(X_s)_{s \geq v}$ when also conditioning on $X_v$.
 Here we however need to keep the knowledge that death has not occurred.
 Under this assumption, we get the following strong Markov property. \begin{lemma} (Strong Markov property at $G_t$.) \\ Under Assumption~\ref{assumption:IndependenceG},